 Brain computer interfaces: psychology and pragmatic perspectives for the future.

 particular, have been around and continually improving for many years, future technologies promise to revolutionise the emerging Information Society through the development of brain-computer interfaces and augmented cognition solutions.
 This paper explores critical psychological and pragmatic issues that must be understood before these technologies can deliver their potential well.
 Within the context of HCI, we examined a sample (n =105) BCI papers and found that the majority of research aimed to provide communication and control resources to people with

 |Item Type:||Book Section|

-|Deposited On:||22 Apr 2009 14:20|
+|Date Deposited:||22 Apr 2009 14:20|